-When I first told people this is what I have, a lot of the responses I received were, "Why do you have depression?"
+"When I first told people this is what I have, a lot of the responses I received were, "Why do you have depression?"
 And how do you answer that?
 I don't know why I have it.
-I don't know where it came from so I think people were mixing it up with sadness, and they're two different things.
+I don't know where it came from so I think people were mixing it up with sadness, and they're two different things."

 Depression is a mood disorder in which feelings of sadness, loss, anger or frustration interfere with everyday life for weeks or longer.
-Symptoms of depression include:

-- An irritable mood most of the time,

-- Trouble sleeping or sleeping too much,

-- Change in appetite, often with weight gain or loss,

-- Tiredness and lack of energy.

-- Feelings of worthlessness, self-hate or guilt,

-- Difficulty concentrating,

-- Feeling hopeless or helpless,

-- Repeated thoughts of death or suicide.
+Symptoms of depression include: a depressed or irritable mood most of the time; trouble sleeping or sleeping too much; change in appetite, often with weight gain or loss; tiredness and lack of energy; feelings of worthlessness, self-hate or guilt; difficulty concentrating; feeling hopeless or helpless; repeated thoughts of death or suicide.